NazarLyubchinsky/Stuffer/README.md

 ## Live Demo

-Check out the live project on Netlify: [Demo store App] https://cozy-taiyaki-2cb90b.netlify.app/
+Check out the live project on Netlify: https://cozy-taiyaki-2cb90b.netlify.app/

 Please note that there might be issues with loading products from server on the live demo.